yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 {% endhighlight %}

-When registering for the \ajepaaaBeforePrimary\ajepbbb or \ajepaaaBeforeBackup\ajepbbb, special care should be taken.
-The event handling of these listeners will **delay the space instance life cycle completion** for a co-located space instance - i.e., a primary space instance will be blocked from fully becoming a primary space until it completes all the invocations of the \ajepaaaBeforePrimary\ajepbbb subscribers.
+When registering for the \[BeforePrimary\] or \[BeforeBackup\], special care should be taken.
+The event handling of these listeners will **delay the space instance life cycle completion** for a co-located space instance - i.e., a primary space instance will be blocked from fully becoming a primary space until it completes all the invocations of the \[BeforePrimary\] subscribers.
 There is no guarantee for receiving a corresponding Before event always prior to a Post event.
 When the processing unit starts, the event subscription is asynchronous to the space instance active election; in this case it is quite reasonable not to receive the Before events and only to receive the Post events.
 {% endtoczone %}

 {% refer %}
-For more details about the Basic Processing Unit Container please refer to the depanlinkDetailed Basic Processing Unit Containertengahlink./detailed-basic-processing-unit-container.htmlbelakanglink page.
+For more details about the Basic Processing Unit Container please refer to the [Detailed Basic Processing Unit Container](./detailed-basic-processing-unit-container.html) page.
 {% endrefer %}